My name is Kano Murasaki, but everyone calls me Risuko....

 Kunoichi Companion Tales

-David Kudler, author of Risuko: A Kunoichi Tale, has released "White Robes," the first story in a series of prequels to his upcoming teen historical novel novel.
-The Kunoichi Companion Tales introduce characters and themes from the Seasons of the Sword novels, and are currently available exclusively to Risuko subscribers.
-To read the story, subscribe now.
+David Kudler, author of Risuko: A Kunoichi Tale, is releasing the Kunoichi Companion Tales, a series of prequels to his teen historical novel novel series, Seasons of the sword.
+These stories introduce characters and themes from the Seasons of the Sword novels, and are currently available exclusively to Risuko subscribers.
+To read the stories for free, subscribe now.

 Not yet a subscriber?
 Sign up now!